FilledStacks/flutter-tutorials/README.md

 ## Tutorials

+**040 - Firebase and Flutter - Part 3 - CRUD using Firestore** \[ [Video](https://youtu.be/1PhAPWzGaM4) \] \[ [Written](https://filledstacks.firebaseapp.com/post/firestore-crud-in-flutter/) \] - This tutorial goes over the CRUD implementation using Firestore.
+We Create documents, Read the collection, Delete documents and Update existing documents data through Flutter.

 **039 - Firebase and Flutter - Part 2 - Custom Startup Logic and User Profiles** \[ [Video](https://youtu.be/d6FaV7cp_YE) \] \[ [Written](https://www.filledstacks.com/post/firebase-startup-logic-and-custom-user-profiles/) \] - This tutorial goes over the process of making sure we startup on the correct view and the logic behind adding a custom user profile.

 **038 - Firebase and Flutter - Part 1 - Basic Authentication** \[ [Video](https://youtu.be/tKET5s_Vu-c) \] \[ [Written](https://www.filledstacks.com/post/firebase-authentication-in-flutter/) \] - This tutorial covers the setup of a firebase project and the basic functionality to perform a login / sign up using Firebase email authentication.